Annual Programme of Events

-THE STORY FOLK – explore the imagry and symbolism of the story’s characters and creatures.
-What they tell you and what they do to take you on your journey through the story.
-Create your own, masks, storyboards, written stories, and do something that involves making your own story.
+THE STORY FOLK: Explore the imagery and symbolism of the characters and creatures in a story.
+What they tell you,what they do that takes you on your journey through the story.
+Create your own, masks, storyboards, written stories, and choose your own theme to create and tell your own story.

 THE STORY DANCES & BALLADS – Follow the weavings and patterns of the traditional song dances and ballads.
-Their stories are told in tHe rhythm of beating feet and singing voices.
+Their stories are told in the rhythm of beating feet,clapping hands and singing voices.